davidtaing/email-sender/README.md

 Working in real estate, there exists certain pain points within our organisation where we have repetitve tasks.
 This project aims to address a need to batch send emails with individual attachments.
 This is basically a mail merge program with individual attachments.

 This project is intended as a proof of concept only.
-I do not intend to use this in my day-to-day task.
+I do not intend to use this "in the wild".

 # Overview
 1 - Loads data from XLSX spreadsheet and converts to an array of JSON objects.